-We use the source-subtracted images presented in \autoref{fig:imghalo} to create low-resolution spectral index maps and study the spatial variation of the spectral index within the radio halo.
-The spectral index maps are created as described in \autoref{sec:spidx}, hereby we exclude the regions that were used to subtract the compact sources.
-These maps are displayed in \autoref{fig:sisubtract}, the uncertainty maps are shown in \autoref{fig:sisubtracterr}.
-In the range of 54-144\,MHz, the halo spectral index could be determined significantly across a large area.
-The northern part of the halo is less steep with a spectral index around $\alpha=-1.5$, the southwestern region is steeper than $\alpha=-2$.
-The same trend extends to the ultra-steep upper limits in the Southwest and flat-spectrum features expressed by lower limits in the Northeast.
+We used the source-subtracted images presented in \autoref{fig:imghalo} to create maps of the low-resolution spectral index and to study the spatial variation of the spectral index within the radio halo.
+The spectral index maps were created as described in \autoref{sec:spidx}.
+We excluded the regions that were used to subtract the compact sources.
+These maps are displayed in \autoref{fig:sisubtract}, and the uncertainty maps are shown in \autoref{fig:sisubtracterr}.
+In the range of 54-144\,MHz, the spectral index of the halo could be determined significantly across a large area.
+The northern part of the halo is less steep with a spectral index of about $\alpha=-1.5$, and the southwestern region is steeper than $\alpha=-2$.
+The same trend extends to the ultra-steep upper limits in the southwest and to the flat-spectrum features expressed by lower limits in the northeast.
 As stated in \autoref{sec:sub}, we cannot exclude the possibility that these features are at least partly a consequence of systematic errors in the calibration.
-Since only a part of the radio halo is detected above a significance of $3\sigma$ in the 323\,MHz GMRT map, we can constrain the spectral index in the range 144-323\,MHz only in comparatively small area.
-In this region to the Northwest of the GReET, the spectral index is $\alpha_{144}^{323}= -2.15\pm 0.19$, for the majority of the remaining halo area, we can constrain the spectrum to be steeper than $\alpha=-2$.
+Because only a part of the radio halo is detected above a significance of $3\sigma$ in the 323\,MHz GMRT map, we can constrain the spectral index in the range 144-323\,MHz only in a comparatively small area.
+In this region northwest of the GReET, the spectral index is $\alpha_{144}^{323}= -2.15\pm 0.19$.
+For the majority of the remaining halo area, we can constrain the spectrum to be steeper than $\alpha=-2$.
 This suggests that the spectrum of the halo is curved.

-To estimate the integrated halo spectral index between 54 and 144\,MHz, we compare different methods: using the halo fits, we derive a spectral index of $\alpha_{\text{FDCA}}=-1.65\pm0.17$ based on the integrated surface brightness.
-If the flux-density is measured manually in the region where we have $>5\sigma$ significance at both frequencies, the corresponding integrated spectral index is $\alpha_{\mathrm{man}}^{ 5\sigma}=-1.74\pm0.14$.
+To estimate the integrated halo spectral index between 54 and 144\,MHz, we compared different methods.
+Using the halo fits, we derive a spectral index of $\alpha_{\text{FDCA}}=-1.65\pm0.17$ based on the integrated surface brightness.
+If the flux density is measured manually in the region where we have $>5\sigma$ significance at both frequencies, the corresponding integrated spectral index is $\alpha_{\mathrm{man}}^{ 5\sigma}=-1.74\pm0.14$.
 A more conservative estimation using only the area above $10\sigma_{\mathrm{rms}}$ in both images yields $\alpha_{\mathrm{man}}^{10\sigma}=-1.69\pm0.15$.
-We will adopt the value based on the \texttt{Halo-FDCA} fluxes as reference value for the halo since it does not depend on the sensitivity of the observations.
+We adopted the value based on the \texttt{Halo-FDCA} fluxes as reference value for the halo because it does not depend on the sensitivity of the observations.